GMyhf/2025spring-cs201/20250304_week3_OOP_time_complexity.md

 **Q1.
 Is Selection Sort Algorithm stable?**

-The default implementation of the Selection Sort Algorithm is **not stable**.
+The default implementation of the Selection Sort Algorithm is <mark>not stable</mark>.
 However, it can be made stable.
 Please see the [stable Selection Sort](https://www.geeksforgeeks.org/stable-selection-sort/) for details.

 **Q2.
 Is Selection Sort Algorithm in-place?**

-Yes, Selection Sort Algorithm is an in-place algorithm, as it does not require extra space.
+Yes, Selection Sort Algorithm is an <mark>in-place</mark> algorithm, as it does not require extra space.